 The online safety curriculum operates in conjunction with other important policies in our school, including our Mobile Phone, Digital Device and Social Media Policy, Behaviour Anti-Bullying and Child-on-Child Abuse Prevention Policy, Data Protection Act 2018, UK General Data Protection Regulation (UK GDPR), RHPS Child Protection and Safeguarding Policy, ICT and Computing Policy, Education for a Connected World, Teaching online safety in school, Sharing nudes and semi-nudes: advice for education settings working with children and young people, Harmful online challenges and online hoaxes, Health and Safety Policy, Equality and Diversity Policy, Complaints Policy and Statutory guidance for schools and colleges - ‘Keeping children safe in education’ DfE September 2023.

 At Rode Heath Primary School we strongly believe that prior knowledge is very important.
-The scheme of work ensures that all lessons build on prior learning and there are many planned opportunities for analysis and evaluation of recall.
+The lessons are part of the Hearts and Minds scheme of work, which ensures that all lessons build on prior learning and there are many planned opportunities for analysis and evaluation of recall.
 This is very important in ensuring progression across the curriculum and Key Stages.